Into The ‘Outer Space’ of Company Dynamics – Companies Without Managers

 Initially, it all sounded very ludicrous.
-However, as I learned more about this approach, ludicrousness quickly faded and was replaced with me thinking “this might actually work.”
+However, as I learned more about this approach, ludicrousness quickly faded.
+In fact, I started thinking that “this might actually work.”

 Contrary to my expectation, this approach was not the spur of the moment thought of a bored company executive.
-Rather, it is already quite established, with its own name (Holacracy), a dedicated website, and a few companies that have implemented it, and apparently have a lot of good things to say about it.
+Rather, it is already quite established, with its own name (Holacracy), a dedicated website, and a few companies that have implemented it.
+Plus, they apparently have a lot of good things to say about it.

-Zappos, one of the listed companies, made the headlines recently when they told their employees to go Holacratic, or go home.
+Zappos, one of the listed companies, made the headlines recently.
+It was when they told their employees to go Holacratic, or go home.

 The Shoe Retailing Company has been experimenting with the Holacratic system of management for some time now.
 And since April 30th, has apparently adopted it as a companywide system.

 Here is the following definition directly from the Website